Arts Council of Wales (Cyngor Celfyddydau Cymru)

 Based on their six core principles:

-• Climate Justice: Environmental sustainability in arts practice
+• Climate Justice: Environmental sustainability and socially responsible practice

 What They Don't Fund